 Hypertext Markup Language, more commonly known as HTML is the language of the web.

 HTML is what gives our web pages structure.

 These lessons get us started with the tools we need and give basic guidelines on creating and updating files and folders.
 We then explain HTML syntax and then introduce some structure to our web documents.
 As the lessons progress and we learn more HTML tags and become more confident we start building up a nice little webpage.
-To summarize, we bring everything we have learnt from the HTML basic tutorials together, which will lead us nicely into the HTML Intermediate Tutorials.
+To summarize, we bring everything we have learnt from the HTML5 Basic Tutorials together, which will lead us nicely into the HTML4 Intermediate Tutorials.

-Cascading Style Sheets, more commonly known as CSS are used to present our HTML and XHTML in exactly the way we want it to look.
-Whereas HTML and XHTML all all about the structure of our web pages, CSS is all about the presentation.
+Cascading Style Sheets, more commonly known as CSS are used to present our HTML in exactly the way we want it to look.
+Whereas HTML is about the structure of our web pages, CSS is all about the presentation.

 Our sojourn into the world of Cascading Style Sheets ends with these CSS Advanced lessons.
 The skill level is aimed at people with CSS experience, or who have completed the basic and intermediate tutorials.
 We begin by looking at generated content and then take a final look at the CSS selectors by examining attribute selectors.
 We then see how to use CSS for styling lists and tables and then investigate navigation bars and page layout.
 After this we look at the printed page and the few CSS Properties we haven't covered before.
 We finish our exploration of CSS with a summary where we go over everything we have learned in this section.
 By the end of the CSS Advanced Tutorials we will have covered all the CSS properties and selectors available for use in the 2.1 specification.

 In this case study we build the home page of a website from scratch that has layout, navigation bars, side bars and everything else needed to make a decent looking website.